+Freelancer burnout can have a detrimental impact on both personal and professional aspects of your life.
 If you’re struggling to carry on your freelancing business, even though you’re doing something that you love, you’re likely suffering from freelancer burnout.
-Let’s take a look at some of its main causes.

-Overworking yourself is extremely easy to do, especially if you’re just getting the hang of things.
-At the beginning of your freelancing career, getting work can be hard, and you’ll feel the need to take on as many jobs as you can.
+Overworking yourself is extremely easy to do, especially if you’re just getting the hang of things as a freelancer.
+At the beginning of your freelancing career, getting work can be hard, and you may feel the need to take on as many jobs as you can (I know I did!).
 But that will eventually wear you out.

-It’s very important to know your limits and when to say “No”.
-So, if you see that work is starting to pile up, take a step back, accept only the projects that interest you, and focus on providing quality over quantity.
+It’s very important to know your limits and when to say No. So, if you see that work is starting to pile up, take a step back, accept only the projects that interest you or are most valuable overall, and focus on providing quality over quantity.
 Not only will this help you avoid burnout as a freelancer, but it also ensures your clients get the best work possible.

 Some freelancers start their careers with hopes of having more time for friends and family.
-However, it’s really easy to lose yourself in your work, especially if you’re not organised.
+However, it’s really easy to lose yourself in your work, especially if you’re not organized.

 As cliché as it may sound, you need to be at your best to give your best.
 The more freelancers bury themselves in work, the easier it gets to let go of self-care practices like exercising, eating well, staying hydrated, and even simply taking time to work on pet projects and other hobbies.

 Feeling physically and mentally drained is very common for freelancers experiencing burnout.
-You’ll constantly feel tired and unable to perform the easiest of tasks, and it can be hard to get out of bed or feel creative.
+You might constantly feel tired and unable to perform the easiest of tasks, and it can be hard to get out of bed or feel creative.

-It’s not hard to imagine how freelancing can lead to anxiety.
+It’s not hard to imagine how freelancing can lead to anxiety, without even considering burning out.
 You constantly have to think about getting more clients.
 You worry about the instability and, if you’re a full-time freelancer, there’s always that fear of not meeting your financial needs.
 You’re very likely to experience higher levels of anxiety when suffering from burnout as a freelancer.

 Suffering from burnout may lead you to constantly postpone your assignments to the point where you actually start believing that you hate doing something that you once enjoyed.
 If you’re put off doing the work you normally like doing, that’s a sign you’re suffering from burnout.

-Maybe you’re not avoiding work yet, but you feel that you can’t get things done as easily as you used to.
+Maybe you’re not avoiding work yet, but you feel that you can’t get things done as easily as you could last week.
 Or you might find it very hard to concentrate on your work.
 Work might feel stagnant.
 That is also a tell-tale sign of freelancer burnout.

 Burnout can lead to more severe damage than you might think.
 It may manifest itself through headaches, or through neck, shoulder, and back pain.
 It could even lead to stomach and intestinal issues.
 If any of these physical symptoms are recurring, making you feel completely drained all the time, then you might be facing a serious case of freelancer burnout.

-6 Steps to Avoid Burnout as a Freelancer
+7 Steps To Avoid Burnout As A Freelancer

 Freelancing can be lonely, and isolation comes with a lot more than just productivity issues.
 So, it’s very important to make an effort to try and make time for hanging out with others in order to avoid burnout as a freelancer.
 Spend some quality time with your friends and family.